Our Lady of Lourdes Parish Church, San Ġwann: Activities

-The Charismatic group

 The Catholic Charismatic Renewal movement began in Malta in May 1975.
 In the parish of San Ġwann, there are currently two charismatic prayer groups.
 The initial group was informally established at the Sanctuary of Our Lady of Minsija on May 4, 1986, and quickly evolved into a charismatic group.
 Following the "Little Mission" held in the parish in October of the same year, two additional prayer groups were formed—one in Kappara and the other in Monte Rosa.
 These groups eventually united under a single charismatic movement.

-The Legion of Mary

 The Legion of Mary first arrived in Malta in November 1936 and was officially established in the diocese on April 23, 1940, with the founding of the first Praesidium.
 In San Ġwann (then known as Imsieraħ), the Legion of Mary was introduced for the first time on June 24, 1958, with the establishment of the first Praesidium named 'Madonna tal-Minsija' (Our Lady of the Oblivion).
 This Praesidium was founded through the efforts of two legionaries from Birkirkara and was intended for women and girls.
 Miss M. C. Brincat was the first president, with Kan.
 Dun V. Ciappara serving as the first spiritual director.
 Later, on February 2, 1960, a Praesidium for women and senior girls was established through the initiative of Fr Kornelju Bonello.

 The first Praesidium of the Legion of Mary for men was established on October 13, 1960, under the name 'Sultana ta' l-Erwieħ' (Queens of Souls).
 It was under the leadership of its president, Dr Anton Busuttil, and spiritual director Fr Kornelju Bonello.
 It did not last long.
 Another Praesidium for Juniors boys was established on June 6, 1968, under the name 'Marija Ommna' (Mary Our Mother) but this also eventually closed.

 On October 7, 1977, a new Praesidium for junior boys was re-established under the name 'Marija ta' Nazaret' (Mary of Nazareth).
 Additionally, on June 20, 1978, a new Praesidium for men was also re-established under the name 'Marija Addolorata' (Sorrowful Mary).
 Both of these were initiated by Fr Donat Spiteri, who was also their spiritual director.

-Another attempt by Fr Donat was the establishment of a Praesidium for working women and girls.
-A small group of working women and girls began meeting in the evening due to their daytime work commitments.
-This led to the creation of a Praesidium under the name 'Marija Omm il-Knisja' on July 17, 1980, but it did not last long due to a shortage of members.

-Once again, a similar Praesidium was re-established on November 6, 1990, under the name 'Omm il-Parir it-Tajjeb' (Mother of Good Counsel).
-This was initiated by Miss Angela Buttigieg and continues to this day.